Skip to Main Content

 • Low blood pressure

-• Mood changes (feeling sadder or happier than usual)
+• Mood changes, such as feeling sadder or happier than usual

 family icon

-• If taking this medicine regularly, patients should increase fluid and fiber intake to help prevent constipation.
-Tell the care team if the patient has not had a bowel movement in 3 to 5 days.
-Patients may need to take a stool softener or laxative to relieve constipation.
+• If taking this medicine regularly, increase fluid and fiber intake to help prevent constipation.
+Tell the care team if your child has not had a bowel movement (poop) in 3–5 days.
+They may need to take a stool softener or laxative to relieve constipation.

-• If patients are taking this medicine regularly or for a long time, they should not stop this medicine until the doctor instructs.
-Stopping morphine without slowly decreasing the dose can lead to diarrhea, headache, sweating, muscle cramps, trouble sleeping, nausea, vomiting, or feeling restless.
-If these symptoms occur, call the doctor right away.
+• If your child is taking this medicine regularly or for a long time, they should not stop this medicine until the care provider instructs.
+Stopping morphine without slowly decreasing the dose can lead to withdrawal symptoms.
+These include diarrhea, headache, sweating, muscle cramps, trouble sleeping, nausea, vomiting, or feeling restless.
+If these symptoms occur, call your doctor or pharmacist right away.
 It could mean the dose is being decreased too fast.

 Morphine at home:

-• Give a missed dose as soon as possible.
-If it is near the time of the next dose, skip the dose.
+• In case of a missed dose, give the missed dose as soon as possible.
+If it is near the time for the next dose, skip the missed dose.
 Do not give 2 doses at the same time.
-Call your doctor or pharmacist if you have a question about a missed dose.

 • Do not share this medicine with anyone or give for reasons other than prescribed.